yvanlebras/training-material/topics/ecology/tutorials/STOC-indicator-trend/tutorial.md

 ## Get data

-The file of the STOC data can be extracted from the database by demand :romain.lorrilliere@mnhn.fr The file with the species name or ID and traits for the STOC (version 2019 and before) is already available in Galaxy.
+The file of the STOC data can be extracted from the database by demand: romain.lorrilliere@mnhn.fr The file with the species name or ID and traits for the STOC (version 2019 and before) is already available in Galaxy.
 However you can upload your own trait database.

 **IMPORTANT**: You should not have any zero in your database because this will biaised the calculation of the mean.